varshasharma01/Learnizz/README.md

     <img src="src/components/img/trivia-night-rm.png" alt="Logo">
   </a>

-  <h3 align="center">Trivia Night</h3>
+  <h3 align="center">Learnizz</h3>

   <p align="center">
  How much do you know?
-A Trivia Quiz built with React using Trivia API.
+A Learnizz Quiz built with React using Trivia API.
     <br />
     <br />
     <a href="https://silly-hawking-1e1643.netlify.app/about">View Demo</a>